Crassula sarcocaulis Eckl. & Zeyh.

 This species is native to the eastern part of South Africa and neighboring countries, where it grows on mountain slopes in rocky terrain.

-Crassula sarcocaulis is a small, densely branched succulent shrub that develops a tree-like crown with fleshy, spreading branches and green leaves often tinged red.
-It grows up to 2 feet (60 cm) tall with an equal width.
-Branches are fleshy, green with hair-like papillae, sometimes with brown peeling flakes exposing the grey bark on the older branches.
+Crassula sarcocaulis is a small, densely branched succulent shrub that develops a tree-like crown with fleshy spreading branches and green leaves often tinged red.
+It grows up to 2 feet (60 cm) tall and just as wide.
+Stems are thick, fleshy, green with hair-like papillae, sometimes with brown peeling flakes exposing the grey bark on the older branches.
 Leaves are narrow, pointed, up to 1.4 inches (3.5 cm) long, and up to 0.4 inches (1 cm) wide.
-Flowers are bell-shaped, white, cream, or pink and appear in attractive terminal clusters in late summer.
+Flowers are bell-shaped, white, cream, or pink, and appear in attractive terminal clusters in late summer.

 How to Grow and Care for Crassula sarcocaulis

 Light: C. sarcocaulis prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
-A place with morning sun and afternoon shade would be perfect.
+Therefore, a place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.